 Dr. Scyatta Wallace

-Dr. Scyatta Wallace is a psychologist/teen expert with a Ph.D. in Developmental Psychology.
-She is a CEO/Founder of Janisaw Company, a curriculum design firm specializing in leadership development and life skills programs/curriculum for teen girls/young women.
-Dr. Wallace is widely published and writes a weekly blog for teen girls/young women.
-She is also an Associate Professor of Psychology at St. John’s University where she teaches and mentors students.
+Dr. Scyatta Wallace is a psychologist/teen expert with a PhD in developmental psychology.
+She is a CEO/founder of Janisaw Company, a curriculum design firm specializing in leadership development and life skills programs/curriculum for teen girls/young women.
+She is widely published and writes a weekly blog for teen girls/young women.
+She is also an associate professor of psychology at St. John’s University, where she teaches and mentors students.